The Hidden Illness of Sleep Apnea: What I Didn't Know

 One by one we tested each drug, but I still had the same symptoms.

 By now I could barely function.
 Just as I had begun to give up all hope, my rheumatologist mentioned that I might have something called “sleep apnea.”
 I was immediately sent to a sleep specialist.
 He asked me to open my mouth, and he examined my throat.
-It seems that the soft palate was “falling,” causing me to stop breathing during sleep, and he diagnosed me with sleep apnea.
+It seems that the soft palate was “falling,” causing me to stop breathing during sleep, and he diagnosed me with obstructive sleep apnea.

 I Stopped Breathing Over 30 Times